What Business Licenses and Permits are Needed in Wisconsin?

 Racine – The City Clerk issues business licenses and permits for billiard halls, bowling alleys, bars and more.

-Wisconsin Seller’s Permit – Every individual, partnership, corporation, or other organization making retail sales, leases, or rentals of tangible personal property or taxable services in Wisconsin must register for a Wisconsin Seller’s Permit from the Wisconsin Department of Revenue.
+Every individual, partnership, corporation, or other organization making retail sales, leases, or rentals of tangible personal property or taxable services in Wisconsin must register for a Wisconsin Seller’s Permit (also called a sales tax permit) from the Wisconsin Department of Revenue.

-Professional License – A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in Wisconsin include; barbers, home inspectors, interior designers, manicurists and many more.
+A variety of professional services in the state are regulated and need to be registered before offering certain services.
+A few common occupations that require licensing in Wisconsin include; barbers, home inspectors, interior designers, manicurists and many more.
 Additional information, fees and licensing requirements for professions in Wisconsin are available from the Wisconsin Department of Safety and Professional Services.

 In addition to professional licenses from the Department of Safety and Professional Services, businesses in a variety of industries such as food establishments, daycares, and salvage yards also require licensing.

-These are a few of the most common business licenses, but there are way too many licenses and permits in Wisconsin for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are just some of the most common business licenses a new business will need to register before starting.
+Before starting your business, be sure to check with City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding business licensing.